• Home

 Guest Suite

 Private in-law or guest quarters.
 Bedroom with egress window required.
 Full bathroom with ejector pump.
-Sitting area optional.
-Provides privacy for extended family visits or returning adult children from New Trier.
+Provides private quarters for extended family visits or returning college-age children home from New Trier.

 Home Office / Library

 Quiet, focused workspace.
 Natural separation from household activity.
 Built-in bookshelves popular in Glencoe's architect-designed homes.
-No egress required.
-Consider adding egress window anyway for natural light and emergency exit.
+In 2026, with remote work normalized, dedicated home offices command real value at resale.

 Home Gym / Fitness Room

 Concrete slab handles heavy equipment.
-Rubber flooring protects floor and reduces noise.
-Consider ceiling height for overhead exercises.
+Rubber flooring protects slab and reduces noise transfer.
 Dedicated ventilation recommended.
 Mirror walls popular.
+In 2026, home gyms command strong ROI as gym membership costs rise.

 Wine Cellar

-With Glencoe's extraordinary real estate values — median around $1.35 million and prices per square foot approaching $400-500 — basement finishing delivers compelling returns:
+With Glencoe's extraordinary real estate values — median around $1.35 million and prices per square foot approaching $400–$500 — basement finishing delivers compelling returns even in a tariff-impacted materials environment:

-• A wine cellar complements Glencoe's culture of fine dining and entertaining
+• A wine cellar complements Glencoe's culture of fine dining and home entertaining

-Alternative comparison: Buying a larger Glencoe home means competing for extremely limited inventory in one of Chicago's most sought-after communities.
-A $1.5M+ purchase, plus 5-6% transaction costs, moving expenses, and potentially losing your specific neighborhood or lot.
-A basement finish delivers more space for a fraction of the cost — in the home and community you already love.
+Compare to moving in 2026: Buying a larger Glencoe home means competing for extremely limited inventory in one of Chicago's most sought-after communities — at a higher mortgage rate than you likely hold now.
+A basement finish delivers more space for a fraction of the cost, in the home and community you already love.

-Glencoe homes deserve contractors who understand both the technical requirements (older foundations, moisture management, radon, code compliance) and the quality expectations of one of America's most affluent communities.
-Here's how to find the right fit:
+Glencoe homes deserve contractors who understand historic construction, moisture management, radon, code compliance, and the quality expectations of one of America's most affluent communities.
+In 2026, with material costs elevated, the contractor you choose also affects how tariff exposure is managed in your project.

 • Historic home experience: Ask specifically about experience with pre-war foundations, stone/rubble construction, and older drainage systems common in Glencoe.

-• Waterproofing expertise: They should intelligently discuss interior drain tile vs. exterior options specific to your home's foundation type and age.
+• Waterproofing expertise: They should intelligently discuss interior drain tile vs. exterior options specific to your foundation type and age — not just push one product.

-• Radon knowledge: Should include radon testing and mitigation as standard discussion, not afterthought.
+• Radon knowledge: Should include radon testing and mitigation as standard discussion, not an afterthought or upsell.

-• Registered electricians and plumbers: Verify their electrical subcontractors are registered with Glencoe and plumbers have State/Chicago licenses.
+• Registered electricians and licensed plumbers: Verify electrical subcontractors are registered with Glencoe; plumbers must have State/Chicago licenses.

 • References: Speak directly with recent Glencoe basement clients about quality, communication, and timeline adherence.

-How much does a basement remodel cost in Glencoe?
+How much does basement remodeling cost in Glencoe IL in 2026?

 +